Code-Institute-Submissions/Savy92-PP1/README.md

 <hr>

 ## Credits
-The full-screen hero image code came from pexels.com
+- The full-screen hero image code came from pexels.com
+- The background gradient was created using mycolour.space
+- stackoverflow / w3schools / css-tricks - for developing my knowledge

 ## Content
 All content was written by the developer and inspiration was taken from the previous 'Love Running' project we recently completed.